Samplasion/blog/_drafts/google-makes-another-attempt-at-hiding-urls-in-the-omnibox.md

 {% twitter https://twitter.com/davidburgess00/status/1220815169472823296 %}

-But coupled with the fact that Google is relentlessly trying to  hide URLs
+But coupled with the fact that Google is relentlessly trying to hide URLs since a lot of time.

+And if that's not enough evidence for you, Chrome's Dev and Canary channels (version 85 as of writing) modify the appearance and behavior of web addresses in the address bar, *all* of them.
+They add a flag called "Omnibox UI Hide Steady-State URL Path, Query, and Ref" which hides everything in the current web address except the domain name, which would make this page's URL, `https://blog.samplasion.js.org/{{ page.title | slugify }}`, appear as just `blog.samplasion.js.org`.